JeanMILPIED/AWS_Digit_Recognition/README.md

 28  sudo systemctl reload apache2
 ```

-Now if you connect at the public IP adress, you have :
+Now if you connect at the public IP adress, you have the proper API to drw your own black and white digits